nicearma/dnui/readme.txt

 == Frequently Asked Questions ==

+= Why i have to do Backup? =

+This plugin will delete images and information's in your server and the database, so you have to do one BACKUP every time you want to use this plugin.

+= Is the backup system from the DNUI plugin enough? =

+Yes and no, if you have the backup option active, the plugin will try to do one backup of the image you are try to delete, but this is not the main purpose of the DNUI plugin, so is not bull proof <br/>
+In the WordPress.org plugin page you can find a lots of Backup Plugin, so the will have better code for make Backup's

+= Is really not used / unused? =

+Yes and not, the not used label, tell you that the imageName.imageType (toto.jpg) is not found in any Post or Page So if you have another plugin, for example 'E-commerce X' that use the toto.jpg in one HTML code or SHORTCODE, the DNUI plugin can't work find any reference, so you will have one false 'not used' label

+= How to fix the false 'not used' label? =

+This question can be hard to answer <br>
+I build this plugin for help you to fix this problem, you have somes options:

+1. Use the Ignore Size Option, you can select one or more options (use Ctrl+Click) to ignore the size's
+2. You can dev your own ChekkerImage[Plugin].php code, and add this to CheckersDNUI (you can send me the code and i will put this in the Free version)
+3. Ask me to do it this plugin compatible with the X Plugin (Only for Pro version)

+= Where i can found the version pro? =
+I'm working on it

 = Why after upgrade the plugin, doesn't work =

 This is a bug that i don't know have to resolver, the problem is that i change some value from the database, and in the update this value is not added to the database, but the solution is easy: